 Dating back to Nov.
-20 of last season, the Raiders have now won four consecutive games at 0.co Coliseum, ending the 2014 regular season with three straight wins over the Kansas City Chiefs, San Francisco 49ers and Buffalo Bills, and opening up the 2015 preseason slate with a victory over the St. Louis Rams.
+20 of last season, the Raiders have now won three consecutive regular season games at 0.co Coliseum, ending the 2014 regular season with three straight wins over the Kansas City Chiefs, San Francisco 49ers and Buffalo Bills.

-In the preseason, Oakland has won five of its last six home games dating back to 2012.
+In the preseason, Oakland has won five of its last seven home games dating back to 2012.
 In those contests, they have beaten the Detroit Lions (twice), Dallas Cowboys, Seattle Seahawks and St. Louis Rams.
-The only loss came against the Chicago Bears on Aug.
-23, 2013.
+The only losses came against the Chicago Bears on Aug.
+23, 2013 and Arizona Cardinals on Aug.
+30, 2015.